 The estuary also contains three uninhabited islands, the largest of which, Hilbre Island, is an eleven square acre, nature reserve which can be accessed at low tide.
 The estuary is also the location of the small Port of Mostyn in North Wales.

-Overall the river is reknowned for being one of the country’s premier fishing locations for catching Atlantic Salmon as well as sea trout, lamprey, freshwater pearl mussels and grayling.
+Overall the river is renowned for being one of the country’s premier fishing locations for catching Atlantic salmon as well as sea trout, lamprey, freshwater pearl mussels and grayling.